Wooden Shoe Books and Records: Description

 Located on 704 South Street in the South Street district, Wooden Shoe Books is in its third location.
 The Wooden Shoe has always been primarily political, created with the intention of consolidating published anarchist materials into one location and providing opportunities for community organizing.
 The shop volunteers its space to local organizations that align with its political goals of challenging systems of oppression.
 Events include poetry readings, educational discussions, workshops, author talks, and rock shows.
 The space also features a community board advertising local events such as book clubs and musical performances.

 The Wooden Shoe has been described as a "punk-rabbit-hole-on-acid of a shop."
 Book categories include Native/Indigenous American Studies, Palestine, situationism, feminism, labor studies, imperialism, the prison–industrial complex, sustainable living, disabilities studies, and anarchism.
 The collection includes books from anarchist publishers such as Autonomedia, AK Press, and Semiotext(e).
 In addition to books, the store carries zines, vinyl records, buttons, stickers, posters, and t-shirts.

 History

 The name of Wooden Shoe Books derives from workers who interrupted production during the Industrial Revolution by throwing wooden shoes (sabots) into machinery.
 The bookstore opened in January 1976 and was founded by members of Philadelphia Solidarity, a group of libertarian socialists.
-In a 2021 interview, cofounder Carl Craft describes that the collective did not anticipate making much of a "profit with just the books, so we also sold vinyl records."
+In a 2021 interview, one of the founders describes that the collective did not anticipate making much of a "profit with just the books, so we also sold vinyl records."

 The original location of the shop was in a basement at 20th and Sansom Streets.
 An electrical fire in 1997 burned the building down, and the store moved to 5th and South Street.
 Looking for a larger space, in October 2009 the Wooden Shoe moved into its current location at 7th and South Street.